Friendship store: History

 The abolition of foreign exchange certificates in the early 1990s made friendship stores largely redundant, with foreign visitors being allowed to hold ordinary renminbi in the PRC.
 Most stores have now closed, but a few remain, most notably in Beijing, Shanghai, and Guangzhou.

 Modern friendship stores

-The Beijing store has a Starbucks, Baskin-Robbins, Délifrance, Pizza Hut, and a bookshop which stocks a wide range of English-language magazines and newspapers.
-It has been announced that the site is to be redeveloped, with the friendship store being replaced by a more modern shopping center, offices, and a Conrad Hotel.
+In transitioning away from foreign exchange certificates, some contemporary friendship stores have been forced to reckon with falling demand as well as competition from e-commerce sites.
+For example, Beijing's friendship store announced a 2016 to 2019 redevelopment plan which would see the site replaced with a more modern Friendship Plaza.
+Beijing's "Friendship Plaza" now features shopping centers with popular western chains like Starbucks, Baskin-Robbins, Délifrance, Pizza Hut, as well as a bookshop which stocks a wide range of English-language magazines and newspapers.
+The Friendship Plaza also includes new offices, businesses, and urbanized spaces.

 There are also two friendship stores in Shanghai, one in the city center and one in Hongqiao.

 The friendship store in Guangzhou has developed into a listed company.
 Apart from the original store opposite the Garden Hotel, it now has five branch stores in Guangzhou, Foshan and Nanning.